This Greek pianist is captivating in Iannis Xenakis’ Herma. -Olivier Bellamy, Le Monde de la Musique

 Epidaurus, the Cecilia Mireiles Hall in Rio de Janeiro, the Alti Hall in Kyoto, the Salle

-Gaveau and the Cité de la Musique in Paris.
+Gaveau and only now the Cité de la Musique in Paris.

 He is regularly invited to play with all major Greek orchestras, as well as the national